tarsnake/jupyter.korpus.cz/README.md

 significant downtime for your users.
 If you want to treat your users to a newly released version of Python, **update the default kernel instead** (see below).

+Once you *do* decide to upgrade the server packages, be careful especially with JupyterHub, as its user database schema might change between major versions (remember that 0.x is major by semver rules).
+Run `jupyterhub upgrade-db` to migrate.

 ## Kernels

 These are the environments used to spawn the kernels users will interact with.